Retail Energy Contract Language.

 With variable rates, you pay more when demand is high and less when demand is low.
 This means that when the market goes up, so does your bill.
 And, when the market comes down, your bill is also less.

-The important thing here is knowing how much energy usage has changed from year to year so that you can calculate whether or not switching from one type of plan will save money long term!
+The important thing here is knowing how much energy usage has changed from year to year so that you can calculate energy consumption and know whether or not switching from one type of plan will save money long term!

-Whether you are a commercial customer or an energy broker advising customers, it is important to understand the details of a fixed-rate energy supply contract.
+Whether you are a commercial customer or an energy broker advising customers, it is important to understand the details of a fixed-rate energy supply contract and the specific contract language.
 When you are aware of the nuances of an energy supply agreement, you can better advise your customers and become a more successful energy broker.

 Swing Clauses

-Most fixed-rate energy supply contracts have a swing, or bandwidth clause (read more on bandwidth clauses here).
+Most fixed-rate energy supply contracts have a swing, or bandwidth clauses.
 This section of the contract details how much or how little energy a customer can use and still pay the same fixed price per kWh.

 Since retail energy suppliers are pre-purchasing energy to fulfill their fixed-rate obligations, they need to forecast the correct amount of energy to purchase.